By Maddie Schulte, Northern Regional Coordinator

 My heart had been broken by the horror of abortion but the stories, trainings, and experiences that these pro-life activists shared with us at this conference pieced it back together.

-You may have just attended the March for Life and SFLA Conference and may be feeling some of these same emotions.
+You may have just attended the National Pro-Life March and SFLA Conference and may be feeling some of these same emotions.
 You may have even just started your first day as a pro-life activist: welcome to the movement.
 The fire in your heart is burning right now but in a few weeks that fire will burn out.

 Here is my advice for keeping that fire alive:

 -Contact your Regional Coordinator, they can give you the trainings and resources to help you be the best pro-life activist that you can be /staff/

 -Find local pro-life events to volunteer at or attend and invite your friends.
 Check out Pro-Life Future if you are a young adult.

 -Meet once a month with other people who attended the National Pro-Life March with you and share your experiences with each other and ideas for pro-life activism in your community.